mohamedaminebennasr/ollama/README.md

 #Install open-webui docker

+sudo docker run -d -p 3000:8080 --add-host=host.docker.internal:host-gateway -v open-webui:/app/backend/data --name open-webui --restart always ghcr.io/open-webui/open-webui:main

 docker stop open-webui

 docker rm open-webui

 rm -rf ~/.open-webui  # ⚠️ WARNING: This resets Open WebUI's settings!

-sudo docker run -d -p 3000:8080 --add-host=host.docker.internal:host-gateway -v open-webui:/app/backend/data --name open-webui --restart always ghcr.io/open-webui/open-webui:main

 #Note: you need to point to ollama 127.0.0.1:11434 in open-webui (open Settings->...)

 #Intall this package to be able to implement your python script

-#pip install ollama langchain chromadb pdfminer.six fastapi uvicorn sentence-transformers

-pip install streamlit
 #pip install -r requirements.txt

 #Install deepseek-r1 by using the UI open-webui or vi CLI: ollama pull deepseek-r1 and in this case you don't need open-webui

 #Test via CLI using: